Emmy Raver-Lampman: Film and television

 Raver-Lampman landed her first major television role in 2017, portraying Allison Hargreeves in The Umbrella Academy, opposite actors Elliot Page and Tom Hopper, among others.
 The show was filmed during the first half of 2018 and was released on Netflix in February 2019.
 The show was Netflix's third most popular series in 2019, with more than 45 million viewers.
 Raver-Lampman filmed the second season over five months in 2019, with the season premiering in July 2020.

 Throughout 2019, she also had guest roles in television shows like A Million Little Things and Jane the Virgin.
 In July 2020, it was announced that Raver-Lampman would be replacing Kristen Bell as the voice of Molly Tillerman in the Apple TV+ series Central Park.
 The announcement came after Bell resigned from her role, due to a controversy over her performance as a mixed-race character.
 Raver-Lampman voiced Molly in the second season of the series.

 Raver-Lampman had a number of roles in films, including major roles as Mira Jones in Blacklight, and FBI Agent Verona Parker in The Beekeeper.

 Personal life

 Raver-Lampman is in a relationship with Daveed Diggs, whom she met in 2015 while they were performing together in Hamilton.
 They announced the birth of their son in March 2024.
+Raver-Lampman and Diggs are expecting their second child.